mkellyxp/nixbook/README.md

 The goal is to create a "chromebook like" unbreakable computer to give to basic users who know nothing about Linux and won't need to ever worry about updates / upgrades.

+The default **nixbook** version:
+- * 32 gigs of storage and 4 gigs of ram recommended *
+- configured cinnamon desktop and firefox base
+- Chrome, Zoom, and Libreoffice installed by default flathub enabled out of the box.
+- Automatic weekly updates with 4 weeks of roll backs

+The **nixbook lite** version:
+- * 16 gigs of storage and 2gigs of ram recommended *
+- configured cinnamon desktop and firefox base
+- Automatic weekly updates with 2 weeks of roll backs

 ![Screenshot from 2024-10-17 09-05-35](https://github.com/user-attachments/assets/5564c57f-078b-429b-923f-49c2f215a907)